 - 10. Initially a part of climate change and disaster risk reduction agendas, resilience-building is now a concept that extends across contexts and sectors to address increasingly complex risks and their impacts on vulnerable people.
 The concept has had a significant impact on global policy by helping bridge the gap between humanitarian and development action. - 11.
 The Post-2015 Development Agenda is expected to include recognition of the importance of building resilience and reducing risk by addressing the root causes of vulnerability.
-Within the broader agenda, ending hunger is central because food insecurity and malnutrition are recognized as drivers of risk that prevent the achievement of sustainable development.
-One proposed sustainable development goal is to achieve zero hunger; it recognizes the need to build food systems that are resilient, especially to environmental degradation, climate change and economic volatility.
-Targets related to the proposed sustainable development goals relevant for WFP include: i) ensuring universal access to adequate and nutritious food all year; ii) eliminating all forms of malnutrition; iii) increasing smallholder productivity and income; iv) ensuring that food systems and agriculture are sustainable and resilient, especially to climate change and natural disasters. - 12.
+Conflict, weak governance and limited access to basic services are recognized as risk drivers.
+Within the broader agenda, ending hunger is central because food insecurity and malnutrition are recognized as risk magnifiers that prevent the achievement of sustainable development.
+Thus a proposed sustainable development goal is to achieve zero hunger: this recognizes the need to build food systems that are resilient, especially to environmental degradation, climate change and economic volatility.
+Targets related to this proposed sustainable development goal relevant to WFP include: i) ensuring universal access to adequate and nutritious food all year; ii) eliminating all forms of malnutrition; iii) increasing smallholder productivity and income; and iv) ensuring that food systems and agriculture are sustainable and resilient, especially to climate change and natural disasters.5 - 12.
 The proposed sustainable development goal and its targets reflect an increased political commitment to ending hunger, in part a response to the Secretary-General's Zero Hunger Challenge.
-The Challenge recognizes that food security and nutrition programmes are among the most cost-effective ways to reduce vulnerability, support economic growth and reduce poverty over the long term.
-The Secretary-General has called on stakeholders worldwide to provide support in the areas of social protection, women's empowerment, disaster risk reduction and climate change adaptation, agricultural investment and food market strengthening. - 13.
+The Challenge recognizes that food security and nutrition programmes are among the most cost-effective ways to reduce vulnerability, support economic growth and reduce poverty over the long term.6 The Secretary-General has called on stakeholders worldwide to provide support in the areas of social protection, women's empowerment, disaster risk reduction and climate change adaptation, agricultural investment and food market strengthening. - 13.
 The Scaling Up Nutrition (SUN) movement supports zero hunger by uniting governments, civil society, United Nations agencies, development partners, the private sector and research institutions in a collective effort to improve nutrition.
 The SUN movement advocates for specific nutrition interventions and nutrition-sensitive approaches to development.
-Adequate nutrition reduces vulnerability because a stronger, healthier population is better able to resist shocks and stressors.
+Adequate nutrition reduces vulnerability because a stronger, healthier population is better able to resist shocks and stressors.7